Oghodo/oghodo/README.md

 # 👋 Hi, I'm Omoregbe Oghodo
 ⚽ Footballer | 💻 Software Developer | 🧠 Anatomy Student

 Welcome to my GitHub profile!
-I balance academics and athletics, studying **Software Development** at Brigham Young University–Idaho and **Anatomy** at the University of Benin, while actively pursuing my career as a professional footballer (Forward).
+I balance academics and athletics, studying **Software Development** at Brigham Young University–Idaho and **Anatomy** at the University of Benin, while actively pursuing my career as a professional footballer.

 ---